 Basis of Presentation

-All significant intercompany transactions within AFI have been eliminated from the condensed consolidated financial statements.
+All significant intercompany transactions within AFI have been eliminated from the combined financial statements.

 Disclosure of accounting policy for basis of accounting, or basis of presentation, used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).